sashinpivotal/java-class-examples/html-exercise/README.md

   (This is the same exercise from the class Canvas website)

 - Create HTML pages for your Capstone project, and have them uploaded into GitHub Capstone project repo

+## CSS Exercise tasks

+- Do the activity exercises mentioned on slide 14